amoeba/spark-accelerators-demo/README.md

 # spark-accelerators-demo

 > [!NOTE]
-> This repository is intended for demonstration purposes only and its content is [APL-2.0](./LICENSE).
+> This repository is intended for demonstration purposes only.
+Its content is [APL-2.0](./LICENSE).

 This repository contains a basic demonstration of using two open-source native accelerators for [Apache Spark](https://spark.apache.org/):